Arabidopsis-Information-Portal/araport-app.json-spec/README.md

 ### html

 **Required**
-Type: `String`
+Type: `Array` of `String`

-The HTML file that contains the application's layout.
+A List of HTML files that contains the application's layout.

 ### scripts

 **Required**
-Type: `String`
+Type: `Array` of `String`

-The JavaScript file that contains the application's code.
+The JavaScript files that contain the application's code.

 ### styles

-Type: `String`
+Type: `Array` of `String`

-The CSS file that contains additional styles for the application.
+The CSS files that contain additional styles for the application.